hazelcast/hazelcast-reference-manual/src/SplitBrainRecovery.md

 }
 ```

 There are built-in merge policies such as `PassThroughMergePolicy`, `PutIfAbsentMapMergePolicy`, `HigherHitsMapMergePolicy` and `LatestUpdateMapMergePolicy`.
-Additionally you can develop your own merge policy by implementing relevant interface.
+Additionally you can develop your own merge policy by implementing the relevant interface.
 You should set the full class name of your implementation to the merge-policy configuration.

-For more info, see [Consistency and Replication Model section](#consistency-and-replication-model).
+For more information, please see the [Consistency and Replication Model chapter](#consistency-and-replication-model).

 ### Specifying Merge Policies